Zecora

 Zecora (/zɪˈkɔːrə/ zi-KOR-ə) is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She is a recurring character throughout the series who serves as a wise mentor and ally to the Mane Six.
 She is voiced by Brenda Crichlow.

 Zecora is depicted as a mysterious and sagacious anthropomorphic zebra who lives alone in the Everfree Forest.
 She is a skilled herbalist and potion maker who possesses extensive knowledge of magic, herbal medicine, and mysticism.
-Zecora is characterized by her distinctive habit of speaking exclusively in rhyming couplets, her tribal-inspired jewelry and decorations, and her initially frightening but ultimately benevolent nature.
+She is characterized by her distinctive habit of speaking exclusively in rhyming couplets, her tribal-inspired jewelry and decorations, and her initially frightening but ultimately benevolent nature.